AnirudhJ3/AnirudhJ3.github.io/README.md

 **About Me**

-I'm an AI & Robotics researcher focused on **building digital twins to advance Physical AI**.
-My current work involves creating high-fidelity digital-twins of real-world environments using **radiance field rendering, 3D computer vision, and robotics simulation**.
-As a robotics graduate researcher, I develop **Perception and SLAM algorithms** for autonomous systems.
+I'm a Robotics & AI researcher focused on advancing Physical AI through high-fidelity digital twins, embodied intelligence, and scalable real-time systems.
+At the intersection of 3D computer vision, radiance field rendering, and robotics simulation, I build realistic digital environments to accelerate real-world deployment of intelligent agents.

+Currently, I’m a Graduate Researcher at UB CAVAS Lab, where I build real-time localization and perception pipelines for autonomous systems, including sensor fusion (GPS+LiDAR+IMU), robust lane detection in snow, and hardware-in-the-loop testing.

 ### What I Work On:
 🤖 **Digital Twins & Robotics Simulation** – Using **Gaussian Splatting** and **3D vision** to create realistic virtual environments.